HoRiiZeN/devops-roadmap-journal/journal/linux-basics.md

 ## Study Log

 ### Day 1
 Learned about Linux history and different distros.
-Linux has tons of distros and choosing the right one depends on what you want to do (Ubuntu for beginners, CentOS for servers, RHEL for enterprise etc..).
+Linux has tons of distros, and choosing the right one depends on what you want to do (Ubuntu for beginners, CentOS for servers, RHEL for enterprise, etc).

 ---